Day Two - Wednesday 8th October

 Evaluating the Impact of the Professional Nurse Advocate Role within CCOT at Nottingham University Hospitals: Chelsea Hall, Nottingham University Hospitals

-What are the Experiences of People who Receive a Telephone Follow-up from ICU Nurse Specialists Following Discharge from Critical Care?: Sian Ingham and Joanne McPeake, Cambridge University hospital- Addenbrookes
+What are the Experiences of People who Receive a Telephone Follow-up from ICU Nurse Specialists Following Discharge from Critical Care?: Sian Ingham, Cambridge University hospital- Addenbrookes

 A Service Evaluation of Outcomes in Patients Attending a Pre-operative Cardiac Surgery School Programme: Stacey Hardingham, Wythenshawe Hospital/MFT From Burnout to Balance: Resilience Strategies for ICU Nurses - A Literature Review: Saloni Puri, Northwick Park Hospital